 How can my child enter the Closed?

-Entry to the English Closed is open to children who are already members of the National Chess Junior Squad and those who have a Squad half-norm from a previous event.
-Invitations are usually sent out in December, by email.
+Entry to the Closed is open to children who are already members of the National Chess Junior Squad and those who have a Squad half-norm from a previous event.
+Invitations are usually sent out by email.
 For further information please contact Peter Purland on email@example.com.

 What are half norms?

 Players obtain a half norm for the National Chess Junior Squad trials by achieving a score of above 50% in any of the qualifying events.
 Two half norms are required to enter the trials.
-At the South of England children must enter the Under 11 section to try for their half norm, and must be in Year 5 or Year 6 at school (under 10 or under 11) to qualify for the Junior Squad.
+At the South of England, children must enter the Under 11 section to try for their half norm, and must be in Year 5 or Year 6 at school (under 10 or under 11) to qualify for the Junior Squad.
 A score of 3 or more out of 5 will win a half norm.